What is Feedstock Adjustment?

-When applying to register for the R&D Tax Incentive, you must include a feedstock adjustment when you R&D activities produce a marketable product or something you use.
+When applying for the R&D Tax Incentive, you must include a feedstock adjustment when your R&D activities produce a marketable product or something you use.

 Much of the government advice on how to apply the R&D tax incentive feedstock adjustment isn’t a great indication on what you are supposed to do.

 Essentially, if you are conducting R&D work on something that becomes something you: